 Store execution is multi-faceted and consists of a number of subareas.
 Here are fours facets of store execution.

-Audit and ensure that standards and best practices are implemented on time, in full, in all (applicable) locations.
+Audit to ensure that programs and standards are implemented on time, in full, in all (applicable) locations.
 Remember to note discrepancies.
 Most important, assign responsibilities in the action plan so you can track and monitor resolution.

 While individual situations vary, an operational retail audit often addresses some or all of the following areas: